-We would like to have available the coordinate space form of the LO wave function, which will be useful in analyzing the distorted-wave counterterms for TPEs.
+We would like to have available the coordinate-space form of the LO wave function, which will be useful in analyzing the distorted-wave counterterms for TPEs.
 Since they are somewhat out of the main line of our discussion, the relevant expressions concerning the wave function are relegated to Appendix~\ref{app_wf}.

-Introducing the renormalized coupling, $C_R$, such that
+Introducing the renormalized coupling $C_R$, such that

 we can rewrite the on-shell $T$-matrix as